Azdaroth/Azdaroth.github.io/source/_posts/2017-03-26-test-driven-ember-testing-holding-button.markdown

 Basically this test verifies that the `destroyRecord` method will be called on item after clicking the button.

-Let's add `hold-button` which will trigger `destroy` action after holding it ofr 3 seconds:
+Let's add `hold-button` which will trigger `destroy` action after holding it for 3 seconds:

 ``` text app/templates/components/display-todo-item.hbs
 {{item.name}}